Alexander Butterfield

-Alexander Porter Butterfield (born April 6, 1926) is a retired United States Air Force officer, public official, and businessman.

-From 1969 to 1973 he served as deputy assistant to President Richard Nixon.
+Alexander Porter Butterfield (April 6, 1926 – March 9, 2026) was an American Air Force officer, public official and businessman.
+From 1969 to 1973, Butterfield served as deputy assistant to President Richard Nixon.
 On July 13, 1973, during the Watergate investigation, he revealed the existence of Nixon's White House taping system.

-From 1973 to 1975 he was administrator of the Federal Aviation Administration.
+Butterfield was the administrator of the Federal Aviation Administration from 1973 to 1975.

 Early life and Air Force career

-Butterfield was born April 6, 1926, in Pensacola, Florida, to Susan Armistead Alexander Butterfield and United States Navy pilot (later Rear Admiral) Horace B. Butterfield.
+Butterfield was born on April 6, 1926, in Pensacola, Florida, to Susan Armistead Alexander Butterfield and United States Navy pilot (later Rear Admiral) Horace B. Butterfield.
 He grew up in Coronado, California, and left home in 1943.
 Butterfield enrolled in college at the University of California, Los Angeles, where he became a friend of H. R. Haldeman and John Ehrlichman.
 He left the university to join the United States Air Force in 1948.
 (Note: Contrary to published reports, Butterfield did not serve in World War II.)

 Initially, Butterfield was stationed at Las Vegas Air Force Base (now Nellis Air Force Base) as a fighter-gunnery instructor before being transferred to the 86th Fighter Wing in Munich, West Germany, in November 1951, where he was a member of the Skyblazers jet fighter acrobatic team.
 He later served as the operations officer of a fighter-interceptor squadron in Knoxville, Tennessee, before being promoted to commander of a fighter squadron at Kadena Air Base in Okinawa, Japan.

 During the Vietnam War, Butterfield commanded a squadron of low and medium-level combat tactical air reconnaissance aircraft.
 He flew 98 combat missions and was awarded the Distinguished Flying Cross.
 In 1965 and 1966, Butterfield served as the military assistant to the special assistant to the Secretary of Defense, where he became a friend of Alexander Haig.
 He also gained extensive experience working at the White House, where he spent half his time.
 He advanced to the rank of colonel and, beginning in 1967, was serving in Australia as the F-111 project officer; representative for the commander-in-chief of the Pacific forces; and senior U.S. military representative.

 During his military career, he attended the National War College, and earned a bachelor of science degree from the University of Maryland (1956) and a master of science degree from George Washington University (1967).